 New Zealand and South Africa both made it through to the final despite each losing a pool match, to Wales and Ireland respectively.
 It was New Zealand’s first-ever loss in the competition.

-It was the dream final, between the four-time defending champions and hosts, and the 35,000 crowd packed into Newlands Stadium ensured it was played in a cauldron of noise.
+It was the dream final, between the four-time defending champions and the hosts, and the 35,000 crowd packed into Newlands Stadium ensured it was played in a cauldron of noise.

 Two second-half tries, one by centre Jan Serfontein, gave South Africa the breathing space to survive the final 10 minutes when New Zealand threw all they had at their hosts, the Junior Springboks winning 22-16.